-All local government units that had a project or projects listed or eligible for listing on the FFY2006 Priority List were required to commit to one of the following schedule by the appropriate date to be considered for FFY2006 funding.
+All local government units that have a project or projects listed or eligible for listing on the FFY2007 Priority List are required to commit to one of the following schedules by the appropriate date to be considered for FFY2007 funding.
 The commitment is made in writing to the Assistant Director, Municipal Finance and Construction Element (MF&CE) with a copy to the Executive Director, New Jersey Environmental Infrastructure Trust.
-Prior to the submission of a commitment letter, all applicants were encouraged to attend a pre-planning meeting with the appropriate area within the Municipal Finance and Construction Element.
+Prior to the submission of a commitment letter, all applicants are encouraged to attend a pre-planning meeting with the appropriate area within the Municipal Finance and Construction Element.

-2006 Loan Program -Traditional Schedule
+2007 Loan Program -Traditional Schedule

 Activity Deadline

-Commitment Letter and Planning Documents October 3, 2005
+Commitment Letter and Planning Documents October 2, 2006

-Design Documents and Loan Application March 6, 2006
+Design Documents and Loan Application March 5, 2007

-Loan Award November 2006
+Loan Award November 2007

-2006 Loan Program - Second Chance Schedule
+2007 Loan Program - Second Chance Schedule

 Activity Deadline

 Commitment Letter, Planning

-Documents, Design Documents, Loan March 6, 2006
+Documents, Design Documents, Loan March 5, 2007

 Application and Proof of

 Permit/Approval Application submittals

-Loan Award November 2006
+Loan Award November 2007

-Sponsors were encouraged to comply with the October deadline if at all possible, and have several important benefits over second chance participants.
-Projects that met the October deadline are of higher priority for eligibility for long-term funding than second chance projects.
-In addition, project sponsors pursuing the traditional schedule have a better opportunity to participate in the Trust's interim financing program in the current funding cycle.
+Sponsors are encouraged to comply with the October deadline if at all possible, and will have several important benefits over second chance participants.
+Projects that meet the October deadline will be given higher priority for eligibility for long-term funding than the second chance projects.
+In addition, project sponsors pursuing the traditional schedule will have a better opportunity to participate in the Trust's interim financing program.

-Notwithstanding the advantages of the traditional project schedule, there are incidences in which a project sponsor that has been unable to meet the traditional schedule can expedite the completion of the planning, design and loan application documents to qualify for funding under the current funding cycle.
-In order to provide adequate opportunity to process permits and approvals needed for projects in a timely manner, all second chance projects were required to submit, on or before March 6, 2006, proof that all applicable Department permits and approvals have been applied for.
-Failure to do so renders the project ineligible to pursue the second chance option.
-Further, if any of the permits and/or approvals required for the project require a long lead time, such as the need for a Water Quality Management Plan amendment or a major modification to the NJPDES permit, such projects are not eligible to proceed under the expedited schedule and the project sponsor will be notified accordingly.
+The second chance option has been included in this year's Priority System to accommodate project sponsors that miss the initial application deadline of October 2, 2006.
+Such projects will be given a second opportunity to participate in the 2007 financing cycle.
+Sponsors of second chance projects must submit, on or before March 5, 2007, complete planning and design documents, a loan application and proof that all applicable permits/approvals have been applied for in order to be considered for the second chance option.
+Failure to do so will render the project ineligible to pursue the second chance option.
+Further, if any of the permits and/or approvals required for the project require a long lead time, such as the need for a Water Quality Management Plan amendment or a major modification to the NJPDES permit, such projects will not be eligible to proceed under the expedited schedule and the project sponsor will be notified accordingly.